-The Rockfish Boat - We're now catching our own fish
+The 'Rockfisher' Boat - We're now catching our own fish

-We are spreading our nets as the Rockfish fishing boat takes to the seas.
-Mitch and Rockfish take our first very exciting step towards a commercial fishing alliance to supply our own restaurants, something that been one of Mitch’s goals since opening the first Rockfish in Dartmouth in 2010.
+We are spreading our nets as our fishing boat 'Rockfisher' takes to the seas.
+Mitch and Rockfish have taken a very exciting step towards a commercial fishing alliance to supply our own restaurants, something that been one of Mitch’s goals since opening the first Rockfish in Dartmouth in 2010.
 Being able to catch and cook our own fish and bring it from sea to plate each day is unique for a seafood restaurant group and we are delighted to be able to offer this experience to our customers.
 Our beautiful blue boat 'Rockfisher' takes to the seas all the way along England's Seafood Coast and up to Dorset, we cook up her entire daily catch and serve it to you by lunchtime.
 With the entire daily catch from The Rockfish Boat, in addition to the fish we source from Brixham Fish Market and elsewhere, we now have such an incredible selection and variety to offer.